SamVerschueren/clinton/readme.md

 		"clinton-plugin-file-exists": "1.0.0"
 	},
 	"clinton": {
+		"plugins": [
+			"file-exists"
+		],
-		"plugins": {
+		"rules": {
 			"file-exists": ["error", "index.js"]
 		}
 	}
 }
 ```

 When running `npm test`, `clinton` will execute your plugin and will use `index.js` as the option argument.
-The first argument `error` indicates the severity of the error.
+The first that is passed to the plugin, `error` in this example, indicates the severity of the error.

 ## Related